capstone-engine/capstone/docs/cs_v6_release_guide.md

 If you find an alias which is decoded as a real instruction, please let us know.
 Such an instruction is ill-defined in LLVM and should be fixed upstream.

+**No or partial support for alias**

+- SystemZ: Not enabled by default in LLVM.
+Will be added in Beta.
+- LoongArch: Implemented but not handled yet.
+Will be added in Beta.

+- TriCore: No support in LLVM.
+- Alpha: No support in LLVM.

+- HPPA: No LLVM architecture.
+Alias are not supported.

 ## Breaking changes

 **General**